leon28e/SEO_brief/on-page-seo.md

 2. Every page must satisfy every applicable item — no exceptions.
 3. **Conversion Elements** apply to service pages only.
 4. **Long-Form Content** items apply to any post 1500+ words.
+5. **TECHNICAL SEO** is site-wide, not per-page — check it on every build (it's what `/v6` demonstrates).
+6. Off-page work (backlinks + Google tools) is **not** in this file — see `off-page-seo.md`.
-5. Run `scripts/verify-seo.ts` against any built page to check compliance — it should fail the build if any required item is missing.
+7. Run `scripts/verify-seo.ts` against any built page to check compliance — it should fail the build if any required item is missing.